 This is an exploration of what arises in the moment, spontaneous presence, Being being Itself through Us as beings, seen through the lens of Vajrayana and the offerings of my precious teachers.
 All appearances, all perceptions and phenomena are both real and illusory, arising spontaneously from the immeasurable potentiality of nothing whatsoever; their essence empty, clear and unlimited.
 Personal attainment does not depend on a permanent achievement of selflessness, but rather a capacity to live in a stable awareness of appearance and emptiness (No-self) as One.

 This is the reality of appearance and the truth of emptiness, realized in the moment.
 What possibilities does this open?
 What does such a condition call for? — a freshness, simplicity and joyful, open presence: the roots of authentic compassion-surely the important challenge for every life in every time.

-Now, three years later, who have I become?
+Four years later, who have I become?
 A nomadic embodied Buddhist.
 An argonaut of the ineffable.
 A surfer on the turbulent poetics of decolonization, Deep Adaptation, redefining activism and responding in the most honest way possible to the emergency of this world.
 What does all that mean?
-I am finding out for myself.
+Precisely.